Affirmative Action/Equal Opportunity Statement

 Reason for Policy

-- Information on the University of Nebraska Omaha’s (UNO) policy on prohibited discrimination and procedures for resolution of complaints is available in any one of a number of campus offices:
+Procedures for Resolution of ComplaintsUNO's policy on prohibited discrimination and procedures for resolution of complaints is available in any one of a number of campus offices:

 - Human Resources